om-ai-lab/OmAgent/omagent-core/src/omagent_core/advanced_components/workflow/self_consist_cot/README.md

 # Self-Consistent Chain-of-Thought (CoT) Workflow

 A workflow component that implements self-consistent chain-of-thought reasoning for complex problem-solving tasks.
-This component generates multiple reasoning paths and aggregates them to produce a more reliable final answer.
+This component generates multiple reasoning paths and aggregates them to produce a more reliable final answer through majority voting.

 ## Overview

-The Self-Consistent CoT workflow consists of three main stages:
+The Self-Consistent CoT workflow consists of a single main component that handles the entire process:

-1. **CoT Reasoning**: Generates multiple reasoning paths for the given question
+1. **SCCoTReasoning**: Generates multiple reasoning paths and extracts the most common answer as the final result
-2. **CoT Extract**: Extracts final answers from each reasoning path
-3. **CoT Conclusion**: Analyzes extracted answers to produce a final consensus answer

 ## Inputs, Outputs and Configs